-The Local Governing Body of Howbridge Church of England Junior School applies the regulations on admissions fairly and equally to all those who wish to attend this school.
+The Local School Board of Howbridge Church of England Junior School applies the regulations on admissions fairly and equally to all those who wish to attend this school.
 Our admissions policy conforms to the School Standards and Framework Act 1998, the statutory School Admissions Code of Practice and the statutory Appeals Code of Practice.

 There is no guarantee of a place for children living in the priority admission area.
-Looked After Children, previously looked after children and children attending our partner infant school who request a place at the junior school will be allocated a place providing an application is received by the 15th January 2019.
+Looked After Children, previously looked after children and children attending our partner infant school who request a place at the junior school will be allocated a place providing an application is received by the closing date.

 In the event of oversubscription any remaining places will be allocated using the following criteria in theorder given*: